erincatto/box2d/docs/loose_ends.md

 another body.
 Casting an actor pointer to a foo pointer may lead to a crash.

-User data pointers are null by default.
+User data pointers are 0 by default.

 For fixtures you might consider defining a user data structure that lets you store game specific information, such as material type, effects